brohrer/academic_advisory/what_DS_do.md

 ## **Modeling** – the process of using the data we have to estimate the data we wish we had.

-Modeling gets by far the most attention of all DS skill groups, but in practice occupies the smallest part of our time.
-Nevertheless, it is necessary for answering some quantitative questions, and understanding a variety of modeling techniques gives a DS a powerful set of tools.
+Modeling gets by far the most attention of all the data science skill groups, but in practice occupies the smallest part of our time.
+Nevertheless, it is necessary for answering some quantitative questions, and understanding a variety of modeling techniques gives a data scientist a powerful set of tools.

 ### Supervised learning